 I give my contribution to Juls’ Kitchen with my experience and passion for Digital Communication.
-I manage the social channels and I help Giulia with the editorial plan and with the development of new projects.
-I am also an amateur graphic designer and video maker, as I am the man behind the camera when we film our video recipes (I wonder if I’ll ever receive a star on the Valdelsa Walk of Fame).
+I manage the social channels and I help Giulia with the editorial plan and the development of new projects.
+I am also an amateur graphic designer and video maker, as I am the man behind the camera when we film our video recipes.
+Read more about me on my blog.

 We teach Tuscan cooking classes, now also virtually, and maintain a blog, but we also have a newsletter and since 2019 also a podcast in English called Cooking with an Italian Accent.
 Furthermore, we also consult and work for food brands and magazines to develop recipes.
 We also film video recipes and tutorials.